leandawnleandawn/Robotics2_FK-IK_Group12_Spherical_2024/README.md

-# Robotics 2 Laboratory 1: Forward and Inverse Kinematics of a Spherical Manipulator
+# Robotics 2 Midterm Project: Forward and Inverse Kinematics Grpahical User Interface of a Spherical Manipulator

 ## Abstract:
   In this Industry 4.0, one must be expert on knowing the design, control, and planning the following